 - Mini Marshmallows

-Place a toothpick through a grape and top with a sliced banana, strawberry and mini marshmallow.
-Finish and serve with snowflakes (mini marshmallows).
+Place a toothpick through a grape and top with a sliced banana.
+Then, top with a strawberry and mini marshmallow to complete the Santa hat.
+Finish and serve with snowflakes (mini marshmallows) in a bowl or on a serving tray.

 - 1 package prepared brownies